 Travelling overseas without travel insurance means you’d need to cover your own medical costs.
 Footing the bill could be financially crippling in some countries (like the USA), where healthcare costs are typically quite excessive.
 Your travel insurance policy can also cover you if repatriation or medical evacuation back to Australia is necessary after a medical emergency.

-If you’re travelling long-term domestically, your policy won’t include cover for injury or illness.
+If you’re travelling long-term domestically, your policy won’t include medical cover.
 In Australia, we’re fortunate to be able to rely on the public and private healthcare systems, so your domestic travel policy won’t cover medical expenses.

-Many travel insurance policies will not cover adventure sports and activities (like bungee jumping, scuba diving, hiking and more).
+Many travel insurance policies won’t automatically cover adventure activities and sports (like bungee jumping, scuba diving, hiking and more).
 However, many insurers let you add cover for these activities at an extra cost.
 Keep in mind if you‘re heading to the snow for skiing or snowboarding, these activities usually have their own winter sports cover.

-If you’re taking a week-long vacation in Thailand or spending your gap year backpacking across Europe, travel insurance may cover your belongings if they’re lost or stolen.
+Whether you’re temporarily moving to Thailand for work or spending your gap year backpacking across Europe, travel insurance may cover your belongings if they’re lost or stolen.

 Each policy comes with different cover limits for your luggage and belongings, so it’s important you choose a level of cover that adequately protects your gear.
-If you are taking valuables with you, you may consider taking out extra baggage cover to increase your cover limit.
+If you’re taking valuables with you, you may consider taking out extra baggage cover to increase your cover limit.

-Remember, insurers won’t cover lost, stolen or damaged items you left unattended (e.g. leaving your suitcases in the hotel foyer while you hail a taxi outside).
+Remember, insurers won’t cover lost, stolen or damaged items you left unattended in public.

 You can never be sure that your flight will leave or arrive on time.
 And the more you travel, the more likely you’ll run into delays at some point.